ssirois/dotfiles/README.md

 # Dotfiles

 Dotfiles are used to configure and personalize your computer environment.
-This is the collection of files I use when spinning up a new machine (MacOS or Ubuntu).
+This is the collection of files I use when spinning up a new machine (Ubuntu).

 **Before you use these**, browse the contents of the repository and see how all the components work together and mesh with your needs.
 Then go ahead and [fork it](https://github.com/ssirois/dotfiles/fork), [remove](https://github.com/ssirois/dotfiles/blob/master/README.md#forks) what you don't need, and build on the rest to create your own flavor.